kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 2. [Infer](https://github.com/longhorn/upgrade-responder/blob/a6f6c7736b7e420b07ae7d813765dac778ebc638/upgraderesponder/service.go#L509)
    the origin's geo-location from the request's source IP address.
 3. Store the enriched data in an InfluxDB database.
+4. Respond the request with the available updates to the given Kubewarden version defined in the `appVersion` field.

 The `upgrade-responder` will write the request data into an InfluxDB metric.
 The `extraTagInfo` values will be added as